IF Elfsborg: History

 2010 marked IF Elfsborg's fourth consecutive season in continental football.
 The team entered the Europa League second qualifying round in the seeded pot having no real difficulties eliminating Moldovan side FC Iskra-Stal (on an aggregate score of 3–1).
-The Macedonian side FK Teteks proved to be no real challenge in the following round with IF Elfsborg effectively seeing of their opponents in an emphatic 5–0 win first leg win.
+The Macedonian side FK Teteks proved unchallenging in the following round with IF Elfsborg realising an emphatic 5–0 first leg win.

 The team seemed in good shape to make a serious challenge for reaching the Europa League group stage even though they would be unseeded in the last qualifying round.
-Unfortunately the draw was once again one of the worst possible.
+Unfortunately the draw was once again one of the worst realised.
 SSC Napoli was held to a 1–0 win away at Stadio San Paolo following a stellar effort by new Danish signing Jesper Christiansen, but the Italians proved too strong in the second leg where they cruised to a 2–0 victory, both goals scored by Uruguay international Edinson Cavani.

-The 2010 season was a busy year for transfers, both in and out.
+The 2010 season was busy for transfers, both in and out.
 Sweden international Emir Bajrami making his way to FC Twente during the summer and top goalscorer Denni Avdic moving to Werder Bremen during the January transfer window.
 Three players were signed from Danish clubs.
 Former hero Jon Jönsson was brought in from Brøndby IF during the summer to bolster the defense, goalkeeper Jesper Christiansen from FC København and right back Andreas Klarström from Esbjerg fB making a comeback to the club.

-The club made some more signings during the 2010–2011 winter.
-Most notable were forward Lasse Nilsson from Vitesse Arnhem, central defender Andreas Augustsson from Randers FC and target man David Elm from Fulham F.C.
+The club signings during the 2010–2011 winter were notable.
+Brought in were: forward Lasse Nilsson from Vitesse Arnhem, central defender Andreas Augustsson from Randers FC and target man David Elm from Fulham F.C.
 Once again, many of the media pundits were thinking that IF Elfsborg were firm favourites to win the 2011.

 In early spring former allsvenskan top goalscorer Fredrik Berglund decided to hang up his boots.

-The 2011 campaign showed an IF Elfsborg seemingly set on playing a more straightforward counter-attacking game, at least away.
-This seemed to be a recipe for success since the team started grabbing a few more away wins here and there. after the first half of the season the team was trailing Helsingborgs IF at the top of the table.
-Young left winger Niklas Hult was the standout player during the first half of the season, quickly establishing himself in the team and being touted by some members of the press as "the new Freddie Ljungberg".
+The 2011 campaign showed an IF Elfsborg seemingly set on playing a more successful straightforward counter-attacking game.
+The team started bringing home the occasional away wins.
+By season's midpoint the team was trailing Helsingborgs IF at the top of the table.
+Young left winger Niklas Hult was the standout player during that half of the season, quickly establishing himself in the team and being touted by some members of the press as "the new Freddie Ljungberg".